 HOW CAN I CHANGE MY COOKIE SETTINGS?

 Thanks to integrations with all kinds of web browsers, it is easy to alter your cookie settings.
 This can be done whenever you like, and there are a few ways you can proceed to make changes to all kinds of cookie settings.

 OPT-OUT FROM THIRD PARTY SERVICE WE USE

 If you want to opt-out of the cookies supplied by third parties, then you can easily follow through on the information given by the supplier.
-Matomo has its own information for how you can do this – just click on the box below:
+Matomo has its own information for how you can do this.

 CHANGING BROWSER SETTINGS

 Almost all web browsers have built-in settings that you can adjust for cookies.
 While we have covered how you can change browser settings for all of the major internet browsers below, we would still reiterate that cookies are there to improve your web browsing experience.
 Therefore if you block or restrict certain kinds of cookies, you might find that content and/or advertisements shown to you are no longer relevant.

 However, if you still feel that you would like to restrict certain browser cookies, you can easily run through the instructions provided below to ensure this is done.
 Note that we have covered all of the most popular browsers here, and it is likely that only one or two will be relevant to your preferred browser use.